freesewing/freesewing/markdown/dev/guides/prerequisites/en.md

 Few people straddle both worlds, so as you start using FreeSewing, chances are you'll learn a few new things along the way.

+Our [chatrooms on Discord](https://discord.freesewing.org/) are the best place to ask questions you might have.
 </Note>